What is IFS?

 What does IFS in a session look like?

 There’s nothing “weird” about IFS therapy.
 In fact, how the therapy is conducted is largely up to you.

-In an IFS counseling session, your therapist may ask you some questions related to your internal environment and how you may feel about a particular part or aspect of your life.
+Typically, we work together and I will ask questions related to your internal world (thoughts, feelings, sensations) and how you may feel about a particular part or aspect of your life.

-Using the IFS framework, your therapist may encourage you to identify which of your inner parts are functioning in healthy roles and which are functioning in extreme roles.
-By acknowledging that there are no “bad” parts — just parts that may become frozen or dysfunctional — you and your therapist can work to achieve an inner balance, in which all parts communicate clearly.
+Using the IFS framework, I may encourage you to identify which of your inner parts are functioning in healthy roles and which are functioning in extreme roles.
+By acknowledging that there are no “bad” parts — just parts that may become frozen or dysfunctional — I can work with clients to achieve an inner balance, in which all parts communicate clearly.

-In addition to talk therapy, your therapist may recommend a variety of coping mechanisms as part of your IFS treatment, including:
+In addition to talk therapy, I may recommend a variety of coping mechanisms as part of your IFS treatment, including:

 – Practicing breathing and visualization exercises